billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 It's about time we did some coding.
 The switch is sending us the packets Alice and Bob are exchanging but we have no way yet to see them! (well, excluding `tcpdum` :P).
 We will now build our simple packet capture utility using DPDK.
 It won't be elaborate at all, however, if you are anything like me when I first used DPDK, it could be your first time writing C programs to capture real traffic!
 And this is amazing.

-We will now get the dpdk sources, compile the project and modify our network card so that we can run dpdk code on it.
+We will now get the DPDK sources, compile the project and modify our network card so that we can run DPDK code on it.
 For this, boot PC-Proxy and issue these commands.

 ```bash
 sudo apt install -y make gcc libnuma-dev build-essential python pkg-config